birders-slack/documentation/README.md

 ### How to join

-Currently anyone can join - simply follow the steps at this link: https://bit.ly/2P87vCz.
+Currently anyone can join - simply follow the steps at [birders.info](http://www.birders.info).
 This will probably change at some point.

 ### What to do when you join